 Jacob’s Well is about a 45-minute drive from Austin (map) and is one of the most significant, natural geologic treasures in the Texas Hill Country.
 It is one of the longest underwater caves in Texas and is also an artesian spring.
 The well surges up thousands of gallons of water and acts as headwaters to Cypress Creek, which flows to the Blue Hole and the Blanco River.
 This is not a place to bring food and floaties to, as it is a protected and preserved wonder.
 But you can swim in it!
 There is no fee required for parking or to visit the nature preserve, but reservations are offered for those wanting to swim.
-Adults $9; Hays County residents, children ages 5-12, seniors (60+), service members/veterans are $5; and children ages 4 and under FREE (payments made online here in the reservation system).
+Adults $9; Hays County residents, children ages 5-12, seniors (60+), service members/veterans are $5; and children ages 4 and under FREE.
+Click here for instructions on making a reservation.
 Open from 10 a.m. – 8 p.m. through the summer months.
 More info here.

 McKinney Falls State Park in Austin